Montecri/GNSSTimeServer/README.md

 ![PIR_bb-menor](https://github.com/Montecri/GPSTimeServer/blob/Dual-Display/images/PIR.png)

 Here are some pictures of the inside of the project.
 This version is AC-powered.
-It doesn't have to be portablw so the battery power supply wasn't implemented.
+It doesn't have to be portable so the battery power supply wasn't implemented.
+It also uses a switch instead of a PIR to turn the displays on and off.

 ![inside_front_bb-menor](https://github.com/Montecri/GPSTimeServer/blob/Dual-Display/images/IMG_2767.JPG)